jviera100/hotel-app/README.md

             - code editor (e.g. visual Studio Code or Atom)
             - Database (e.g. PostgreSQL, Dbeaver or Neon)
             - Internet to run it in Render
+            - You must have the node application configured in Gmail so that the nodemailer dependency can send and receive email when you submit a contact form. you need to go to gmail account settings and search for "Application Passwords" and create one for node.js
         </p>
     </div>
 </details>